mokolodi1/MedBook_/data_model.md

 Data sets contain a list of samples in the form of study label/sample label tuples.
 (Sample labels alone are not globally unique.)

 The actual data in a data set are stored in the GenomicExpression collection.
 GenomicExpression documents are simple data containers.
 They contain a reference to the data set they belong to as well as the feature label they contain data for.
 Finally, they contain a list of values such that each element contains the value for the correspondingly indexed sample in the samples list in the data set document.

+Only one user can add data to a data set at once.
+This is enforced by the `currently_wrangling` soft lock.

 ### Forms and Records